Bx-tree: Utilizing the B+ tree for moving objects

 Secondly, the space is partitioned by a grid and the location of an object is linearized within the partitions according to a space-filling curve, e.g., the Peano or Hilbert curves.

-Finally, with the combination of the partition number (time information) and the linear order (location information), an object is indexed in Bx-tree with a one-dimensional index key Bxvalue:
+Finally, with the combination of the partition number (time information) and the linear order (location information), an object is indexed in Bx-tree with a one-dimensional index key Bx value:

 Here index-partition is an index partition determined by the update time and xrep is the space-filling curve value of the object position at the indexed time, $\left [ X \right ]_2$ denotes the binary value of x, and “+” means concatenation.